rdfostrich/article-jws2018-ostrich/content/related-work.md

 or on techniques tailored to RDF.
-These technologies can even be combined, such as approaches that detect [_emergent schemas_](cite:cites derivingemergentschemas,emergentschemas) in RDF datasets, which allow parts of the data to be stored in relational databases in order to increase compression and improve the efficiency of query evaluation and.
+These technologies can even be combined, such as approaches that detect [_emergent schemas_](cite:cites derivingemergentschemas,emergentschemas) in RDF datasets, which allow parts of the data to be stored in relational databases in order to increase compression and improve the efficiency of query evaluation.
 For the remainder of this article, we focus on the latter because of their direct relevance.

 [RDF-3X](cite:cites rdf3x) is an RDF storage technique that is based